dm1trykrylov/dm1trykrylov/README.md

 [![Visitor](https://visitor-badge.laobi.icu/badge?page_id=dm1trykrylov.dm1trykrylov)](https://github.com/dm1trykrylov) [![GitHub followers](https://img.shields.io/github/followers/dm1trykrylov.svg?style=social&label=Follow)](https://github.com/dm1trykrylov?tab=followers)

 I'm Dmitry Krylov!
-- <i> Currently </i> BS Applied Mathematics and CS student at MIPT, Moscow.

-I also possess a foundational understanding of Economics and maintain a keen interest in delving deeper into the subject.
+I am currently pursuing a Bachelor's degree Applied Mathematics and CS at [MIPT](https://mipt.ru/en), Moscow.
+My interests lie in mathematical modelling and economics.
+I want to use mathematical models and methods to represent theories and analyze problems in economics.

+Outside maths and CS, I am passionate about reading with a particular focus on history.
+And to recharge my mind and body I do several sports.
+I go cycling through through scenic routes in summer and enjoy the thrill of speed and the beauty of winter landscapes while skiing in winter.

 <!--
 <h2>💻 I'm Currently workng on</h2>